Privacy Notice - General Data Protection Regulation (GDPR)

 If you have any questions, or want more details about how we use your personal information, you may contact us at the above contact details and we will be happy to provide you with further details.

 Note: EUC website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
-We do not control these third-party websites and are not responsible for their privacy statements.
+We do not control these third-party websites and we are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.